By : Germanteacher -A, B, Blog, C, Die 4 Fälle, Grammar, Nouns

 |Plural||den (the)||/||Ich folge den Menschen.|

-But as like as in English, there are also plenty of sentences in German, where the subject is not necessarily “the” something but “me” or “him”.
-These little words are called “Personalpronomen” (personal pronouns) and are as follows:
+But as like as in English, there are also plenty of sentences in German, in which the subject is not necessarily “the” something but rather “me” or “him”.
+These little words are called “Personalpronomen” – personal pronouns in English.

 |mir||me||Du hilfst mir.|